All Sims 4 Horse Ranch cheats listed

 How to turn on cheats in The Sims 4

-Before you can use The Sims 4 Horse Ranch cheats, you’ll need to make sure you have cheats turned on overall.
-To do this, players need to open up the cheat console.
+Before you can use The Sims 4 Horse Ranch cheats, you’ll firstneed to make sure you have cheats turned on To do this, players need to open up the cheat console.

 - On PC or Mac, press Ctrl+Shift+C at the same time.